MiguelEXE/lua-json-oc/README.md

-# json: a package to handle json (read and write).
+# json: a package to handle json (read and write) for OpenComputers Minecraft Mod.

 TAKEN From JSON4Lua, originally written for Lua 5.1.